-I. W. Gregorio’s debut novel None Of The Above is about a girl with Androgen Insensitive Syndrome, or AIS.
-AIS individuals are intersex, which used to be called hermaphroditism.
+I. W. Gregorio’s debut novel None Of The Above is about a girl with Androgen Insensitivy Syndrome, or AIS.
+AIS individuals are intersex, which used to be called herm*phroditism.
+(Please note: this term is often used as a slur, hence its censor.)
 The term has since fallen out of use and favor, since it’s laden with a history of discrimination, phobia, and disgust.
-(It’s also inaccurate: a hermaphrodite is an organism with both male and female reproductive systems — think plants — while an intersex individual can have ambiguous genitalia.)
+(It’s also inaccurate: scientifically, herm*phrodite is an organism with both male and female reproductive systems — think plants — while an intersex individual can have ambiguous genitalia but .)

 The narrator, Kristin, grapples with her new-found chromosomal knowledge that calls into question her gender, making high school more of a living hell than it already is.
 The book shows Kristin’s struggle to validate herself as a girl when everyone around her begins to see her as otherwise.
 She doesn’t see it, though, doesn’t believe it.
 Was she really supposed to be a boy because of something that’s supposedly in her cells?